Dr. Diane Deresienski on pet dental care.

 Every dental procedure at our animal hospital requires general anesthesia.
 We take precautions to ensure the procedure is as safe as possible, including pre-anesthetic blood work and an exam, extensive monitoring, and dedicated technicians with your pet from start to finish.

 To clean your pet’s teeth, we use an ultrasonic scaler which is a water-cooled device that breaks tartar off teeth using ultrasonic frequencies.
 You can probably imagine now why anesthesia is important!
-Our high-tech equipment allows us to give your pet a lasting dental cleaning.
+Our high-tech equipment allows us to give your pet a lasting teeth cleaning.

 A list of all of our dental procedures includes: